The Shanten Parser

 .
 As for nonstandard hands, riichi mahjong has but two of them.
 These two hands can still win the round despite not consisting of four three-tile melds and a pair: chiitoitsu, seven pairs (an immigrant from American Mahjong; usually abbreviated as chiitoi) and kokushi musou, thirteen orphans (sometimes abbreviated as kokushi), which has twelve different, unmatched tiles and one, single pair, but must be made of an extremely specific combination of tile values.
 Each of these special hands requires their own formula for shanten; chiitoi’s is 6 - DistinctPairCount

-3 and kokushi’s is 13 - DistinctNonsimpleTileCount - {one or more nonsimple pairs: 1; no nonsimple pairs: 0}
+313 - DistinctNonsimpleTileCount - {one or more nonsimple pairs: 1; no nonsimple pairs: 0}

-A Unity project with a default Unity scene, as generated by the VRChat Creator Companion for use in creating VRChat worlds7
+A Unity project with a default Unity scene, as generated by the VRChat Creator Companion for use in creating VRChat worlds7 feat. endless falling and no ground

 The objects contained within this scene are scriptable—for a variety of purposes—but as VRChat worlds are untrusted content, the scripting is not done with Unity’s built-in system of C# scripting.
 Instead, VRChat uses a technology known as Udon, which by default presents itself as a visual programming language (nodes connected with wires and whatnot) that is compiled to bytecode and executed by VRChat in a VM at runtime.
 However, there is an alternative to this—an alternative that, as far as I know, everybody uses—which is to use a program known as UdonSharp to compile a subset of C# (I will call this subset U#) into Udon bytecode.
 The existing mahjong game that we have purchased for modification and use is entirely U#.
 Thus, in order to calculate shanten, we will be using U#.